turbot/steampipe-docs/docs/steampipe_export/run.md

 ## Configuration

-Many plugins have a *default* configuration that will use environment variables or other "native" configuration files to set your credentials if don't provide a `--config` or a `--connection`.
+Many plugins have a *default* configuration that will use environment variables or other "native" configuration files to set your credentials if you don’t provide a `--config` or a `--connection`.
 The behavior varies by plugin but should be documented in the [Steampipe hub](https://hub.steampipe.io/plugins).
 The AWS plugin, for example, will resolve the region and credentials using the same mechanism as the AWS CLI (AWS environment variables, default profile, etc).
 If you have AWS CLI default credentials set up, Steampipe will use them if you don't specify `--config` or `--connection`:

 ```bash
 steampipe_export_aws aws_account